 - Agricultural-type buildings recorded a total of 218 constructions or 4.0 percent of the total.
 Total construction value for this type was PHP1.0 billion, with a total floor area of 216.7 thousand square meters or an average cost of PHP4,746 per square meter.

 Figure 5 shows the number and value of non-residential constructions by type for the fourth quarter of 2018.

 CONSTRUCTION STATISTICS FROM APPROVED BUILDING PERMITS

-This Special Release presents the preliminary data on construction statistics from approved building permits for the fourth quarter of 2016, generated 60 calendar days after the reference quarter.
+This Special Release presents the preliminary data on construction statistics from approved building permits for the fourth quarter of 2018.

-For this publication, data for Lanao Del Sur and Sulu are not included in the tabulation as these provinces did not submit any approved building permit document and/or certificate of no construction before the generation of preliminary tables.
+For this publication, data for the provinces of Mountain Province, Basilan, Sulu and Tawi-tawi were not included in the tabulation as these provinces did not submit any approved building permit or certification of no construction during the reference period, before the generation of preliminary tables.
 However, if any, these are to be included in the annual tabulation.

 Scope and Coverage

 Construction statistics from approved building permits relate to administrative-based data on new constructions and additions, alterations and repairs of existing residential and non-residential buildings and other structures proposed to be constructed in all cities and municipalities of the country in a specific period.